Please note that this article contains affiliate links, read disclosures here.

 — Take advantage of outplacement services.

-If this option is offered as part of your severance package, utilize it.
+If this option is offered as part of your severance package, USE IT.

 I believe it would have given me even more tools to leverage my job search ability.
 When you are looking for a job after losing one, it is best to have all the advantages you can get.